 You might detect a smell similar to maple syrup and/or spot an orange or green fluid beneath your vehicle.
 Both of these are signs that you should have a technician examine your cooling system.

-A technician can inspect your vehicle and perform a coolant/antifreeze flush and fill if necessary.
+A mechanic can inspect your vehicle and perform a coolant flush service or antifreeze change and fill if necessary.
 This quick maintenance procedure can save you money in the future and prevent a potential vehicle breakdown.